feftywacky/thrawn-nnue/README.md

 # thrawn-nnue

-`thrawn-nnue` is a training scaffold for a dual-perspective chess NNUE using a simple A-768 feature set and a `.nnue` export format for [thrawn](https://github.com/feftywacky/thrawn).
+`thrawn-nnue` is a CLI tool for training a dual-perspective chess NNUE using a simple A-768 feature set for [thrawn](https://github.com/feftywacky/thrawn).

 ## What is included